spathan1985/student-dropout-prediction-end-to-end-ml-project/README.md

 ### 🎯 Objectives
 - Predict individual student dropout risk (probability and category).
 - Provide interpretable feature insights for educators.
-- Deploy a lightweight, serverless prediction API to AWS Lambda.
+- Deploy a lightweight, serverless prediction API to AWS ECS.
+- Containerize the app using Docker
+- Build a lightweight frontend using Streamlit and deploy the app on Streamlit Cloud

 ---